natashabusnardo/natashabusnardo/README.md

 <h4 align="center">

 ### Hi, I'm Natasha 🦊
 I'm a computer scientist from Brazil and currently working at Mercado Livre as a backend developer.
-I'm currently studying **software architecture** and improving my skills in Kotlin and Go.
+I'm currently studying **software architecture** and improving my skills in system architecture.

 ### Stats
 <div>